Same-sex marriage in Belgium: Passage of legislation in 2003

 As Minister Aelvoet resigned on 28 August 2002 and elections were to be held in June 2003, the fate of the bill was unclear.
 Some politicians also accused Philippe Monfils of deliberately stalling the bill.
 Nevertheless, new momentum was gained at the start of the new parliamentary year in October 2002.
 The Senate Justice Committee held hearings and voted 11–4 to approve the bill.
-It passed in the full Senate on 28 November 2002, with 46 votes to 15 (and 4 abstentions), and on 30 January 2003 the bill passed the Chamber of Representatives by 91 votes to 22 (and 9 abstentions).
-The Flemish Liberals and Democrats, Christian Democratic and Flemish, the (Francophone) Socialist Party, the (Flemish) Socialist Party, Ecolo, Agalev and the People's Union voted generally in favour except for several abstentions, whereas the Flemish Block and National Front voted against, the Humanist Democratic Centre voted against with several abstentions and the Reformist Movement voted mostly against.
+It passed in the full Senate on 28 November 2002, with 46 votes to 15 and 4 abstentions, and on 30 January 2003 the bill passed the Chamber of Representatives by 91 votes to 22 and 9 abstentions.
+The Flemish Liberals and Democrats, Christian Democratic and Flemish, the Socialist Party, the Socialist Party Differently, Ecolo, Agalev and the People's Union voted generally in favour except for several abstentions, whereas the Vlaams Blok and National Front voted against, the Humanist Democratic Centre voted against with several abstentions and the Reformist Movement voted mostly against.